magic-chunks/magic-chunks-dotnetcore/readme.md

 }
 ```

-To transofrm config files you can use any approach you like:
+To transform config files you can use any approach you like:

  - [MSBuild](https://github.com/sergeyzwezdin/magic-chunks/wiki)
  - [Cake](https://github.com/sergeyzwezdin/magic-chunks/wiki)